Shootings in Albuquerque share target: elected Democrats

 The shootings began Dec.
 4 when eight rounds were fired at the home of Bernalillo County Commissioner Adriann Barboa, police said.
 Seven days later, someone fired more than a dozen shots at former Bernalillo County Commissioner Debbie O’Malley’s home.

-Albuquerque police said technology that can detect the sound of gunfire indicated shots fired near New Mexico Attorney General Raul Torrez’s former campaign office on Dec.
-10. Nobody was in the building at the time, and police said they found no damage.
+Albuquerque police said technology that can detect the sound of gunfire indicated shots fired in the vicinity of New Mexico Attorney General Raul Torrez’s former campaign office on Dec.
+10. Nobody was in the building at the time, and police found no damage.

 Maestas said employees at his law office heard loud, rapid-fire shots just outside on Thursday and called 911.